Updated 17th November 2022

 - You are NOT fully vaccinated

-- Have MORE than one person with you (including dependents)
+- Have MORE than two people with you (including dependents)

 - Are unable to wear a mask (you must hold a valid mask exemption)